 The Geeveston Visitor Centre contains a providore with local food, wines and ciders, a gift shop with souvenirs, books, maps and artwork by local artisans.
-Visitors can view a working lino-cut artist housed within the centre.
-A museum is located on the mezzanine floor containing local history and artifacts, particularly machinery associated with the timber industry.
-Visitors can also learn about the Australia’s biggest trees that are located close to the township of Geeveston, purchase products from the beautiful specialty timbers of Tasmania and view an impressive two-thousand-year-old cross section of a Huon Pine tree.
-A platypus walk is located in nearby Heritage Park.
+Visitors can view a working wood turner located within the centre.
+Museum located on the mezzanine floor contains local history and artifacts, particularly machinery associated with the timber industry.
+Visitors can also learn about the Australia’s biggest trees that are located close to the township of Geeveston, purchase products from the beautiful native timbers of Tasmania and view an impressive two-thousand-year-old cross section of a Huon Pine tree.
+Awesome playground and platypus walk is located in adjacent Heritage Park.

 We're not around right now.
 But you can send us an email and we'll get back to you, asap.